martbetz/martbetz.github.io/faq.md

 ### What are your chosen pronouns? ###

-I've no such terms of preference; call me whatever you want.
+Call me whatever you want.

 ### What is your favorite colour? ###